50 Amazing DIY Hacks That Will Make You Feel Like a Total Genius

 Rid your clothing of wrinkles using your shower.

 No steamer?
 No problem!
-If you want to get wrinkles out of your clothing, simply turn the shower on full blast at high temperature, hang your garment from the curtain rod or towel hook, and voila!
+If you want to get wrinkles out of your clothing, simply turn the shower on full blast at a high temperature, hang your garment from the curtain rod or towel hook, and voila!
 A wrinkle-free outfit in no time.
+And if you're noticing more wrinkles thank usual lately, make sure you know these 15 Life-Changing Laundry Folding Tips.

 Use a piece of bread to soften brown sugar.